Remote I-9 Completion

 *IMPORTANT STATES THAT REQUIRE E-VERIFY:

-• Alabama, Arizona, Georgia, Massachusetts, Mississippi, North Carolina, South Carolina, Tennessee, and Utah all require the use of E-Verify when completing the I-9.
+• Alabama, Arizona, Colorado, Florida, Georgia, Idaho, Indiana, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia and West Virginia all require the use of E-Verify when completing the I-9.

-• Using E-Verify is in addition tono instead of, completing the I-9.
+• Using E-Verify is in addition tonot instead of, completing the I-9.

 • The list of CUPA participants from HR Info should include employers already using E-Verify in any state for which it is mandated.